fallingsprings/couch-add-ons/lazyload/README.md

 _Note:_ This tag supports the basic lazy loading features, but not necessarily all features available with the _lazysizes_ script.
 If you would like to see an available feature supported, say something.

 ## Installation:
-To use the tag, unzip the attached folder into `/couch/addons/` and enable it in your `kfunctions.php` file:
+To use the tag, unzip the attached folder into `couch/addons/` and enable it in your `couch/addons/kfunctions.php` file:

     require_once( K_COUCH_DIR.'addons/lazyload/lazyload.php' );